● Visiting the imperial city of Meknes, a UNESCO World Heritage Site and the Roman ruins of Volubilis

 Explore the Medina for some last-minute shopping, where every step brings a new smell, a new sight or a new gift to buy.
 In the seemingly endless mosaic of souqs, each is devoted to a separate trade: pottery, woodwork, copper, leather, carpets and spices.
 Watch skilled artisans perfect their craft, practice your haggling skills or take a break from the hustle to sip on tea or share a tagine, filled with the pure scent of Morocco.
 Perhaps visit the well-known Koutoubia Mosque and its 12th-century minaret, which was the famous prototype for the Giralda tower in Seville.
 Take a wander through the nearby tropical gardens of the French painter Jacques Majorelle (now owned by Yves Saint Laurent).
 This evening it's likely that we'll be drawn back to the Djemaa el Fna and its surrounding medina to enjoy our last meal together, as our adventure comes to an end.

 There are no activities planned for the final day and you are able to depart the accommodation at any time.
-However, you may choose to stay an extra day, along with our Adventurous Women Tour Escort.
-Take a day to pamper yourself, do any last minute shopping, join in a Yoga session in the Medina, explore the Souqs …. the day is all yours.
+However, you may choose to stay an extra day to pamper yourself, do any last minute shopping, join in a Yoga session in the Medina, explore the Souqs some more …. the day is all yours.

 **If taking this option, ask us to book you an additional night at the Hotel.

-Accommodation: 8 nights hotel, 2 nights guesthouse, 3 nights riad, 1 night desert camp, 1 night gite
+Accommodation: 9 nights hotel, 1 night guesthouse, 3 nights riad, 1 night desert camp, 1 night gite

 Transport: Private air conditioned bus, Camel, Public bus, Taxi train